anujtiwari21/anujtiwari21/README.md

 - 👋 Hi, I’m @anujtiwari21
 - 👀 I’m interested in DataScience & Robotics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning DataScience
 - 💞️ I’m looking to collaborate on Python
 - 📫 You can message me